UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

 AcuXDBC Client can be installed using a standalone installer, too.

-The installers are now downloadable from the Supportline web site - https://supportline.microfocus.com
+The installers are now downloadable from the Micro Focus Support Portal - https://portal.microfocus.com/

 Once logged in navigate to Product Updates to find products available to you for download.